NOAA-Omics/noaa-omics-dmg/docs/study-data-templates.md

 # NOAA Omics Study Data Templates

-A new NOAA Omics study data template was developed based on feedback from NOAA partners at AOML, PMEL, and the NOAA Omics Data and Bioinformatics Supergroup.
-This template incorporates data standards from [MIxS](https://github.com/aomlomics/omics-data-management/wiki/3-Study-Data-Templates#sample-metadata-templates), [Darwin Core](https://dwc.tdwg.org/terms/), and custom recommended NOAA fields to facilitate data management of eDNA survey samples, from project initiation through data submission.
+A new NOAA Omics study data template was developed based on feedback from NOAA partners at OAR and the NOAA Omics Data and Bioinformatics Supergroup.
+This template incorporates data standards from [MIxS](https://genomicsstandardsconsortium.github.io/mixs/), [Darwin Core](https://dwc.tdwg.org/terms/), and custom recommended NOAA fields to facilitate data management of eDNA survey samples, from project initiation through data submission.
 For guidance on using the template, check out the template's `README` page or the [documentation wiki]().
 Additional templates are in development to cover other data types and environments.
 If you are interested in developing a NOAA Omics template for your data/environment type, please reach out to katherine.silliman@noaa.gov!
  <!-- change this to Read the Docs -->

 * **[NOAA_MIMARKS.survey.water.template](https://docs.google.com/spreadsheets/d/1YBXFU9PuMqm7IT1tp0LTxQ1v2j0tlCWFnhSpy-EBwPw/edit?usp=sharing)**: use for amplicon and/or metagenomic data from water environmental samples
   + [Filled out example NOAA_MIMARKS template](https://docs.google.com/spreadsheets/d/1b7m5u7Cqj-L6vJYk81CHHDNNXftr3JRNCpGgcVJtCEE/edit?usp=sharing)
 * **[NOAA_MIMARKS.survey.host-associated.template](https://docs.google.com/spreadsheets/d/1JtWgX_t5PbG0CpEJWHu906yH8Udek3l4I-KOM80MR6M/edit?usp=sharing)**: use for amplicon and/or metagenomic data from host-associated samples

-# Templates for DNA/RNA sequence data
+# Other templates for DNA/RNA sequence data

-**While the templates below provide some information on metadata formatting and support the minimum metadata required for submission to NCBI, we provide additional formatting guidance and recommended custom metadata fields on the [Metadata Guidelines page](https://github.com/aomlomics/omics-data-management/wiki/4-Metadata-Guidelines#metadata-formats-and-custom-fields).**
+**While the templates below provide some information on metadata formatting and support the minimum metadata required for submission to NCBI, we provide additional formatting guidance and recommended custom metadata fields on the [Metadata Guidelines page](https://noaa-omics-dmg.readthedocs.io/en/latest/metadata-guidelines.html#metadata-formats-and-custom-fields).**

 ## Sample metadata templates